IngoMeyer441/sshrc/README.md

+## Mirror note

+This repository is only a mirror of the original sshrc code which was written by Russell Stewart.
+I created this mirror when the original repository disappeared from [GitHub](https://github.com/Russell91/sshrc).

 ## Usage

 sshrc works just like ssh, but it also sources the ~/.sshrc on your local computer after logging in remotely.